alephium/old-wiki/src/Frequently-Asked-Questions.md

 Currently the minimum transaction fee is hard-capped at 0.00000000000001 ALPH.
 The pricing is however bound by auctioning and therefore dynamic.
 However we are investigating ways to alter the minimum TF dynamically based on hashrate.

 ## Miscellaneous

+### Why is the project named Alephium?

+For those of you less familiar with set theory and mathematics the origin of the name “Alephium” might not be so evident.
+It is made from the name “Aleph” which is defined on wikipedia: “Aleph numbers are a sequence of numbers used to represent the cardinality of infinite sets that can be well-ordered.
+They were introduced by the mathematician Georg Cantor and are named after the symbol he used to denote them, the Hebrew letter aleph ( ℵ )”

+In fact, the logotype for Alephium is a stylisation of the letter Aleph.

+In an homage to the technical promises of Ethereum, we followed the same naming pattern and the name Alephium was coined.

 ### Why did you choose PoLW, not PoS?